 The Teddy Bear Collection started in Washington DC in the mid-70’s when neighbor, Adrienne Mars gave me a gift of “Lauren Bearcall” when she heard that my personal treasured teddy passed down from my Mothers side of the family had been destroyed by my Father.

 Additionally, around this time I was apparently showing interest in the entertainment business, having just seen Hello, Dolly! starring (and met backstage) Pearl Bailey at the Kennedy Centre.

 Many years later, she sent me “Humphrey Beargart” and later still, the Russian “Bearonsky” — these 3 bears from the North American Bear Co. hold special place in my heart.

 Every bear in our collection is hand made, typically of mohair, and curated carefully by us to add value to the collection of about 3,000 teddies in total.
 We typically look for a local hand made teddy in cities we travel too, so the collection is truly global.

 My favorite teddy bear?

-The Elasoplast antique bear made during WWII and put in a shop window to both advertise the bandages, and soften the terrible blow of the blitz of German bombings in London for small children.
+The Elasoplast antique bear made during World War II and put in a chemist shop window in London to both advertise the bandages, and soften the terrible blow of the blitz of German bombings in London for small children.

 But since they are highly collectible, it could also be the Merrythought Princess Diana white rose bear.

-But we don’t collect for financial value (although it’s certainly an insurance consideration), we collect for the memories of travel, the joy of the cuteness and artistry and the fun of it all.
+But we don’t collect for financial value (although it’s certainly an insurance consideration), we collect for the memories of travel, the joy of the cuteness, personality, artistry and the fun of it all.